- The Annual Cap

 - M - Vocational Student Visas

 - N - Dependents of Special Immigrants

 - TN - Treaty National Visas

 B Visitor Visas

-Visitors must prove to the U.S. Embassy or Consulate when applying for a visa, and again to the U.S. inspecting officer at a port of entry when applying for admission on each and every trip to the United States, that they do not intend to remain in the U.S. indefinitely, that they do not plan to work or study here, that they have sufficient funds to cover the cost of their temporary trip, and that they have an unabandoned home abroad to which they intend to return.
-Visitors may be asked to show proof that they have sufficient family, property, employment and financial ties to their home country to demonstrate the likelihood that they will indeed return to the home country.
-Visitors without a visa traveling with only an ESTA document under the Visa Waiver Program waive their right to apply to extend their stay or change status in the U.S.
+All visitors must prove to U.S. authorities at the U.S. Embassy or Consulate when applying for a B visa, and prove again to U.S. Customs & Border Protection inspecting officer at a port of entry, on each and every trip to the United States, that they do not intend to remain in the U.S. indefinitely, that they do not plan to work or study here, that they have sufficient funds to cover the cost of their finite & temporary trip, and that they have a permanent home abroad to which they intend to return.
+Visitors may be asked to show proof that they have sufficiently strong family ties, property, work and financial ties to their home country to show a strong likelihood that they will indeed return to their home country after a short visit.